mahnaz007/ImagePreprocessing/docs/usage.md

 - SVG figures that display multiple visualizations, including brain masks and quality control.

 ### Step 5: Defacing
-The fifth preprocessing step involves defacing the anatomical NIfTI files to remove participants' facial features.
+The five preprocessing step involves defacing the anatomical NIfTI files to remove participants' facial features.
 This step utilizes Pydeface to process the files stored in the anat folder.

 **Process**: `PyDeface`